 The natural beauty of Vietnam is breathtaking and some of the most memorable in the world.
 For something akin to Thailand, make a visit to Ha Long Bay.
 Here, thousands of rugged limestone islands jut out of pristine waters.

-Goa boasts white beach and wide ranging outdoor activities on top of that glimpse into a rapidly developing nation.
+Goa boasts white beaches and wide-ranging outdoor activities on top of the glimpse into a rapidly developing nation.
 The infrastructure in most places is good and easy transportation options are available for those who wish to travel further.

 Sri Lanka is hotly becoming the place to explore spectacular beaches, tropical rainforests and ancient culture.
 In it, adventurers can indulge in adventure activities and watersports, spiritual travellers can meditate in 2000-year-old temples and families can while away days on any one of its unspoilt beaches.